Project partners

 Norwich Bat GroupThe Norwich Bat Group was formed in 2007 and works to help protect, conserve and raise the awareness of bats in Norwich and the surrounding area.

 National TrustThe National Trust was founded in 1895, with the aim of saving our nation's heritage and open spaces.
-Sheringham Park has been hosting equipment and acting as "Bat Monitoring Centres" since the beginning of the project.
+Sheringham Park and Oxburgh Hall have been hosting equipment and acting as "Bat Monitoring Centres" since the beginning of the project.

 Broads AuthorityThe Broads Authority looks after the Broads and the interests of the people who live, work and visit here.
 Toad Hole Cottage Broads Information Centre at How Hill National Nature Reserve has been hosting equipment and acting as a "Bat Monitoring Centre" since the beginning of the project.